The Green Hornet (TV series): Batman '66 Meets the Green Hornet

 Kevin Smith and Ralph Garman are co-writers of a Batman and Green Hornet team-up titled Batman '66 Meets the Green Hornet.
 The issues were drawn by artist Ty Templeton, with covers by Alex Ross.
 The six-issue miniseries was co-produced by DC Comics (publishers of Batman) and Dynamite Entertainment (current publishers of the Green Hornet titles).
-The overall story is a sequel to the above-mentioned Batman/Green Hornet two-part TV crossover episodes, reuniting Hornet & Kato with Batman & Robin, and pitting both teams against the now "General Gumm" and his new criminal cohort, the Joker.
+The overall story is a sequel to the above-mentioned Batman/Green Hornet two-part TV crossover episodes, reuniting Hornet and Kato with Batman and Robin, and pitting both teams against the now "General Gumm" and his new criminal cohort, the Joker.
 The series was published both in physical comic book form and in an extended 12-part digital format, splitting each regular issue's material into two digital issues.

 The full series has since been published in a collected volume, both in hardcover and "trade paperback" editions.
 Garman and Smith have performed dramatized readings of all 6 issues on podcast episodes hosted on Smith's SModcast webpage.
 The first issue was dramatized in an episode of Smith's Fatman on Batman podcast (episode #66), and the remaining five as episodes of Hollywood Babble-On, co-hosted by Garman and Smith, as special "Hollywood Babble-On Comic-Con Theater" episodes (episodes 175, 180, 184, 188 & 193).